chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 Keep on reading to find out more about these features!

-## Description of data added to Census
+## Description of new data added to Census

 All of the following changes were introduced in the Census schema V1.1.0